Athena Swan Self-Assessment Team (SAT), and its Equality & Diversity and Better Workplace Working Groups

 The NDPCHS Athena Swan SAT work as a group to drive forward the development and improvement of practical steps towards the advancement of equality.
 They will be responsible for substantial self-analysis, and will strive to ensure that the principles of Athena Swan are embedded throughout the culture of the Department.

-The SAT works together with the Department’s Better Workplace Groups to enhance working life for all staff and students and to encourage engagement and inclusion.
-It will meet at least 4 times per year and will report to the Department Senior Management Committee via the Athena Swan Lead.
-All members of the SAT are expected to contribute in some way to the team and are encouraged to attend events organised by the team.
+The SAT works together with the working groups to enhance working life for all staff and students and to encourage engagement and inclusion.
+It will meet at least 4 times per year and will report to the Department People and EDI Committee via the Deputy Head for People, EDI.
+All members of the SAT are expected to uphold the Athena Swan principles in the department and champion equality, diversity and inclusion by contributing to the working groups.

-Membership and Terms of Reference for the SAT are provided below.
+Membership is provided below and a link to Terms of Reference for the SAT under further reading above.

 NDPCHS SAT MEMBERSHIP